MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-configure-secure-access-workloads/includes/6-exercise-domain-names.md

 ## **Scenario**

 Your organization requires workloads to record and resolve domain names internally in virtual networks.
 Virtual machines in virtual networks can use domain name instead of IPs for internal communication.
-In that case, the domain names will be resolved by a private DNS zone through a virtual network link.
+In that case, the domain names will be resolved with a private DNS zone through a virtual network link.

 ### **Architecture diagram**